Parlay: History

 Parlays were introduced into New York-area racetrack gambling in 1988, but a 1989 newspaper article indicated that they still weren't very popular, perhaps due to the large surcharges and fees charged by off-track betting (OTB) parlors.

+Parlays became more popular in the United States in the late 2010s and 2020s as regulations on sports betting were loosened.
+Mobile app design has made it easy for bettors to convert multiple bets into a parlay with the click of a button, increasing the potential payout if the parlay succeeds while reducing their expected earnings over time.
+Additionally, psychologically, losses can be disguised as near-wins; while getting three out of four legs correct pays no better than zero out of four legs, it can still "feel" like a win, and suggest making another attempted parlay to win the next time.
+While most bets on parlays are smaller than "straight" bets and they are still a minority of bets placed by volume, they add up and have proven lucrative for casinos due to the huge house edge many times stronger than for other bet types.
+A 2025 report wrote that bettors are losing billions of dollars to these e-casino apps on parlays.
+A FanDuel executive said in their defense that "customers understand that these [parlays] are fun, entertaining bets with a lower likelihood of winning."

 Odds and payout

 Parlay bets are paid out at odds higher than the typical single game bet, but still below the "true" odds.
 For instance, a common two-team NFL parlay based entirely on the spread generally has a payout of 2.64:1.
 In reality, however, if one assumes that each single game bet is 50/50, the true payout should instead be 3:1.

 Examples

-Typical payouts for up to 10 team parlay bet

-The following is an example of a traditional Las Vegas Parlay Card, which shows the typical payouts for an up to 10 team parlay bet based on −110 prices (amount won is assuming $100 is bet) and if every match is 50/50: